Jamestec/FridgeTemp/README.md

   <summary>Instructions on rearranging a wire</summary>
   I will start to explain how to rearrange a wire by first defining that the all plastic side of the wire end/housing is the top part and the side with some exposed metal is the bottom part of the wire end.

-* The I2C interface looking at the top with wires going out to the right, should be ordered from top to bottom: ground (black), SDA (Blue), SCL (Yellow) and 3.3V (Red).
+* The I2C interface looking at the top with wires going out to the right, should be ordered from top to bottom: ground (Black), SDA (Blue), SCL (Yellow) and 3.3V (Red).
 * The QWIIC connector looking at the top with wires going out to the left, should be ordered from top to bottom: ground (Black), 3.3V (Red), SDA (Blue) and SCL (Yellow).
 * You will have to disconnect all the individual wires from its housing on one end of the wire.
-I did this by getting something small and pokey (a Dupont wire) and pressing down on the exposed metal on the bottom side of the connector: you should feel something depress and the wire should slide out of it's housing.
+I did this by getting something small and pokey (a Dupont wire) and pressing down on the exposed metal on the bottom side of the housing: you should feel something depress and the wire should slide out of it's housing.
 After rearranging the wires and inserting them back in, they will be a bit loose, but once you connect the wire to the boards, they won't fall out.
-If you forget which way the wire goes in the hole, the side with two slits faces the top part of the connector.
+If you forget which way the wire goes in the hole, the side with two slits faces the top part of the housing.

 If you do this wrong, you might smell an electrical burning smell: this may be from the resettable fuse inside the Lolin D32 Pro's voltage regulator.
 Simply for some time and the voltage regulator should start working again.